 Now to connecting USB drive in Linux, let’s start with following simple four steps without wasting any time.

-- Creating mount point on the Linux system
+- Creating a mount point on the Linux system

-- Mounting the USB drive on created mount point
+- Mounting the USB drive on the created mount point

 - Unmounting the USB drive after using it